giobuzala/surveyorso/README.md

 ## Documentation

-All functions are documented using `roxygen2`.
+All functions are documented with examples using `roxygen2`.
 Longer workflows will be added as vignettes over time.

 ## License